5 Competitor’s Analysis Framework for Effective Analysis

 • To understand whether new products or services are potentially profitable.

-How to perform Porter’s Five Forces?
+How to perform porter’s five forces?

-4. Add the details for the comparison
+4. Add the details for the comparison under each category based on your research.

-• Competitive Rivalry: Your competition
+• Competitive Rivalry: Your competition and their strategies.

 • Bargaining Power of Suppliers: The ability of suppliers to drive up the prices of your inputs.